sean-dougherty/cuda-edu/README.md

 ## System Requirements

 The primary requirements are a C++11 compiler and libclang.
-Currently, only Linux is supported.
-Adding support for Mac should be fairly trivial.
-A Windows port would require a non-trivial effort, but shouldn't be too bad.
+Currently, Linux and Mac are supported.

 For Linux installation instructions, please see [Getting Started on Linux](#getting-started-on-linux).

+For Mac installation instructions, please see [Getting Started on Mac](#getting-started-on-mac).

 # Getting Started on Linux